ShahParin/PerfectPixel/README.md

   - **TextBasedController.java:** This class represents the Controller, acting as the mediator between the inputs from the View and the different operations to be preformed from the Model.
   - **ImageFileUtils.java:** Utility class for handling image file operations, such as reading and saving images in various formats (PPM, PNG, JPEG, JPG).
   - **ImageService.java:** Service class responsible for handling image loading and saving operations.
+  - **Command.java:** Represents a command that can be executed to perform numerous image processing operations.
+  - **CommandFactory.java:** A factory interface for creating command instances based on provided arguments.
   - **BlueComponentCommand.java:** Extracts the blue component from an image and saves the result as a new image.
   - **BlurCommand.java:** Applies a blur effect to the specified image, creating a softened or smoothed version.
   - **BrightenCommand.java:** Adjusts the brightness of an image, either increasing or decreasing it based on user input.